janlv/cads-fmi-demo/README.md

 Future work focuses on richer deployment examples (multi-step Argo DAGs, Helm charts, etc.) now that the workflow runtime is fully native Go + FMIL.***

+## Documentation map

+- `PREPARE.md` – manual breakdown of what `prepare.sh` does so you can adapt it to bespoke hosts or reuse portions (certificate handling, Minikube bootstrap, CLI installs).
+- `BUILD.md` – detailed description of the container build, where FMUs and workflows land inside the image, and the optional flags exposed by `build.sh`.
+- `RUN.md` – how to submit workflows once an image exists, covering Argo, Podman, and direct CLI invocation, plus the expected data directories.
+- `TROUBLESHOOTING.md` – known failure modes (Minikube resets, FMIL linkage, PVC provisioning) with diagnostic steps and commands.
+- `DEV.md` – contributor-focused notes: Go module layout, lint/test targets, and
+  how to iterate on the orchestrator locally.
+- `create_fmu/README.md` – specifics of the Python demo FMUs, exporter patches, and how to substitute your own models.
+- `orchestrator/service/README.md` – details about the Go services and CLIs, configuration knobs, and runtime environment variables.